openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 # Inference Pipeline {#openvino_2_0_inference_pipeline}

-Usually to infer models with OpenVINO™ Runtime, you need to do the following steps in the application pipeline:
+Usually, to infer models with OpenVINO™ Runtime, you need to make the following steps in the application pipeline:
 - 1. Create Core object
  - 1.1.
 (Optional) Load extensions
-- 2. Read model from the disk
+- 2. Read a model from a drive
  - 2.1.
-(Optional) Model preprocessing
+(Optional) Perform model preprocessing
 - 3. Load the model to the device
 - 4. Create an inference request
 - 5. Fill input tensors with data